How to Sew a Scrunchie with Lace Trim

 Step 5: Sewing the Burrito

 • Roll up the bottom and top edge of the top layer of fabric towards each other.
-I pinned the rolls for illustration purposes only but you shouldn't do this because you'll need to pull the fabric through.

 • Fold the bottom edge of the lower layer of fabric onto the top edge, enclosing the rolled fabric.